 Long-term loans by governmental funds are treated as expenditures in the year advanced, and as revenue in the year the loan is repaid, and is measurable and available in the fund financial statement.
-The loans receivable are recorded in the fund statements, but are deferred to indicate they do not represent current financial resources.
+The loans receivable are recorded in the fund statements, but are deferred to indicate it does not represent current financial resources.
 The loans are recognized when advanced in the government-wide statement.
-The Charter School Revolving Loan program was transferred to the Authority, beginning July 2013, therefore a transfer in was recorded in the Statement of Activities for previously recognized revenue recorded as unavailable revenue in the governmental funds.